jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ## Single User Mode

 If you have a system with an issue--or damage that needs to be repaired.
+Perhaps you need to reset the root password?
 You can drop your system into what was once known as single-user mode or runlevel1.target by issuing a command: ```sudo systemctl isolate runlevel1.target```  this command should be used sparingly because what it does is drop you to a commandline prompt with a single user logged in (root) with no password.
 This can be used to change or modify lost system passwords, or even reset database passwords or other troubleshooting issues like filesystem checks, which we will talk more about in the next chapter.

 ## Chapter Conclusions and Review

 Through this chapter we learned about init systems, the traditional SysVinit and the new systemd init commands.
 You learned about how to manage processes in both systems and the basics of how processes are handled.
 You learned about the systemctl command for managing processes.
 You learned about the ps command for managing processes under SysVinit.
 Finally we learned about the ```/proc``` virtual filesystem and how it presents process information in file format dynamically on boot and during a system's use.

 ### Review Questions